A global multimedia investigation about adoption unfolding in

 real time.

-A resource for victims searching
+A resource for adopted children searching

 for their own familial roots.